• Recipes

 • Tofu - add cubed super- or extra-firm tofu when the veggies are added.

-• Vegan sausage - crumble or chop store-bought vegan sausage (like brats or a spicy variety), and add it to the pan before the vegetables.
-Go the homemade route with my spicy vegan andouille sausage or seitan pepperoni recipe.
+• Vegan sausage - crumble or chop store-bought vegan sausage, and add it to the pan before the vegetables.
+Or go with homemade vegan andouille sausage, vegan chorizo, or seitan pepperoni.

-• Pre-Cooked Seitan - this basic homemade seitan recipe is perfect for fried rice, or use store-bought seitan.
-Chop it into cubes, or pulse it in a food processor.
-Add the seitan to the pan when the veggies are almost done so that it can heat through.
+• Pre-Cooked Seitan - this seitan recipe is perfect for fried rice.
+Chop it into cubes, or pulse it in a food processor until ground.
+Add the seitan to the pan when the veggies are almost done so it can heat through.

 Can I use freshly cooked rice?